Ref-DGS: Reflective Dual Gaussian Splatting: Experiments

-\paragraph{Dual Gaussians.} We ablate the dual Gaussian decomposition by removing the local reflection Gaussians $\mathcal{G}_{\mathrm{local}}$ and instead deriving the local specular features $\mathbf{F}_{\mathrm{local}}(\mathbf{p})$ directly from the geometry Gaussians $\mathcal{G}_{\mathrm{geo}}$.
-This setting uses a single set of Gaussians to represent both geometry and near-field reflections, without the explicit decoupling between geometry and local reflections.
-As shown in Tab.~\ref{tab:ablation}, Fig.~\ref{fig:ab_geo}, Fig.~\ref{fig:ab_mae}, Fig.~\ref{fig:ab_nvs} and Fig.~\ref{fig:ab_diff}, this variant exhibits increased near-field specular leakage, degraded geometry reconstruction, and reduced fidelity in modeling near-field reflections compared to the variant with two separate sets of Gaussians, which we attribute to optimization conflicts between geometric representation and local specular reflection when modeled within a single set.
+We ablate the dual Gaussian decomposition by removing the local reflection Gaussians $\mathcal{G}_{\mathrm{local}}$ and instead deriving the local specular features $\mathbf{F}_{\mathrm{local}}(\mathbf{p})$ directly from the geometry Gaussians $\mathcal{G}_{\mathrm{geo}}$.
+This setting uses a single set of Gaussians to represent both geometry and near-field specular reflections, without explicit decoupling.
+As shown in Tab.~\ref{tab:ablation} and Figs.~\ref{fig:ab_geo}--\ref{fig:ab_diff}, this variant exhibits increased near-field specular leakage, degraded geometry reconstruction, and reduced fidelity in modeling near-field specular reflections compared to the variant with two separate sets of Gaussians, which we attribute to optimization conflicts between geometric representation and near-field specular reflections when modeled within a single set.